shrinerb/shrine/doc/getting_started.md

 ### Processing on-the-fly

 On-the-fly processing is provided by the [`derivation_endpoint`][derivation_endpoint plugin] plugin.
-It comes with a [mountable][Mounting Endpoints] Rack app which applies processing on request and returns processed files.

-To set it up, we mount the Rack app in our router on a chosen path prefix, configure the plugin with a secret key and that path prefix, and define processing we want to perform:
+To set it up, we configure the plugin with a secret key and a path prefix, [mount][Mounting Endpoints] its Rack app in our routes on the configured path prefix, and define processing we want to perform:

 ```rb